mrexclamationmark/TCP-Bypass/README.md

 **TCP-Bypass**

-TCP-Bypass is used to bypass linux's tcp congestion control algorithms in place of qdiscs.
+TCP-Bypass is used to bypass linux's tcp congestion control algorithms in place of qdiscs (otherwords, use qdiscs instead).

 **How to use:**